-Group teachers write a report for each student that summarizes the information shared at parent-teacher conferences (November and March).
+Updated for 24-25: There are four reports sent home to families each school year.
+Grade level teachers write a report for each student that summarizes the information shared at parent-teacher conferences (November and March).
 There is also a summative report provided at the end of the school year (June).
 Reports contain a description of the student as a member of the group, as a learner, their major strengths, areas needing support in each academic subject, recommendations for summer work, and references when appropriate to prior agreements about supporting the child over the year.
-Specialists (art, science, Spanish, music, library, and physical education) also complete reports for each child (February and June for grades 1 - 6; June for nursery and kindergarten) which includes information about the specialist subject and a brief comment about the student.
+In addition to these reports, specialists (art, science, Spanish, music, library, and physical education) also complete reports for each child (February and June for grades 1 - 6; June for nursery and kindergarten) which includes information about the specialist subject and a brief comment about the student.